Yasas9029/ai-design-engineering-cc-plugins/README.md

 ## The Solution

-This plugin provides six expert personas that work together to create cohesive, resilient agentic systems.
+This plugin provides seven expert personas that work together to create cohesive, resilient agentic systems.
 Rather than optimizing for raw generation speed, each persona is designed to reason about intent, tradeoffs, and long-term system health.

 - **Blueprompt** — Transform rough ideas into structured specifications
 - **Brooks** — Design with human-first Jobs To Be Done methodology
 - **Agenisea** — Architect multi-agent systems with resilience patterns
 - **Argus** — Secure your agents with layered defenses
 - **Angel** — Design scalable, maintainable backend systems
+- **Clarity** — Human-first UX research; solve the right problem before solving it beautifully
 - **Bliss** — Create distinctive, human-centered interfaces

-**Typical flow (recommended, but flexible):** Blueprompt → Brooks → Agenisea → Argus → Angel → Bliss
+**Typical flow (recommended, but flexible):** Blueprompt → Brooks → Agenisea → Argus → Angel → Clarity → Bliss

 ## How It Works